Persecution of Serers: By Christians

 The Serer army, under the command of King Kumba Ndoffene fa Maak Joof (French variation: Coumba N'Doffène famack Diouf), put up a strong resistance against the French Empire.
 They were no match for the mighty French Empire and French weaponry, and suffered a severe defeat.
 It was at Logandème that France, for the first time, decided to employ cannonball on Senegambian soil, and possibly in Africa.
 According to French reports, 150 Serer-Sine men were "either killed or wounded, but that the French force had only five wounded."
 After the French victory, governor Louis Faidherbe ordered his men to burn Fatick and the surrounding villages to the ground.
 The Fatick, as well as the Thiès regions are two of the holiest places in Serer religion.
-Fatick is were the annual Xooy ceremony is held.
-Thiès is were the ancient village of Yaboyabo is located.
+Fatick is where the annual Xooy ceremony is held.
+Thiès is where the ancient village of Yaboyabo is located.
 The village is believed to be the custodian of an ancient Serer relic whose narrative is preserved in the Serer creation myth.

 In 1861, the Serer elder and Chief of Gorom, Jogomay Tine (or Diogomay Tine) of Gorom was displeased when the Wolof King of Cayor, Damel Majojo Faal (the French-backed puppet king of Cayor) conceded his province to the French governor Louis Faidherbe.
 Damel-Teigne Lat Joor Ngoneh Latir Jobe who had now form good relations with the French was invited by the French to occupy the region including Jogomay Tine's province.
 Majojo was declared too incompetent by the French.
 Jogomay Tine refused to submit to neither Lat Joor nor the French, and refused to authorise the Serer population of his province to take part in the 1863 census.
 In April 1863, French governor Émile Pinet-Laprade authorised the French forces to enter his province.
 Jogomay Tine was killed by the gun shot.
 Eight years later in August 1871, the King of Sine, Kumba Ndoffene fa Maak Joof from the Royal House of Semou Njekeh Joof, went to Joal (one of his provinces) accompanied by a small entourage rather than his army, to assert his authority over Joal, which the French previously took illegally.
 He was assassinated in Joal by the French.
 The French claimed they never gave the order to assassinate the King, and laid the blame on a French drunkard merchant called Baccaria.
 None of the credible historians believe them, and the consensus is the assassination of the King was a French directive.
 Historian and author, Professor Martin A. Klein notes that:

 "The French treated Coumba N'Doffène's visit as another example of tyeddo [animist/pagan] thievery, but it is more likely that it was another attempt by the Bur [King] to show the French that he could be a valuable friend or a potent enemy.
 Coumba N'Doffène's demand was simple: clear recognition of the Bur's supremacy within Sine."